 Getting Started with Flipgrid Flipgrid is a free video discussion platform from Microsoft that helps educators see and hear from every student in class and foster a fun and supportive social learning environment.
-In Flipgrid, educators post discussion prompts and students respond with short videos, whether they are learning in class or at home.

 Using Microsoft Teams at NIU Microsoft Teams is a unified communications tool that allows for persistent 1:1 or group chat, video/audio calls and conferencing, and has integration with the full suite of O365 applications we've come to rely upon at NIU.
-If you're familiar with Slack or Discord, Teams has many similarities.

 Using VoiceThread to Record Narration Over Slides This guide summarizes a solution for instructors who need a tool to allow them to record narration over a PowerPoint presentation.
 This approach is ideal if you were planning to present slides in your face-to-face course.